-Don’t miss this discussion on how high-performing boards are changing what they do and how they do it.
-“Business as usual” certainly won’t be the key learning from this session.
-Learn how to lead your board into the future and how you, as a director, can stay relevant as an active or aspiring board member.
-You’ll also receive a copy of the 2019 Blue Ribbon Commission Report, which contains useful tools for you and your boards.
+The panel led a provacative discussion on how high-performing boards are changing what they do and how they do it.
+Attendees also received a copy of the 2019 Blue Ribbon Commission Report, which contains useful tools for you and your boards.

 Anna Catalano manages an active board portfolio, serving as an independent director for both public corporations and not-for-profit organizations.
 She is currently a member of the Board of Directors of Willis Towers Watson, Kraton Corporation, and HollyFrontier Corporation.
 She is a certified Board Leadership Fellow of the National Association of Corporate Directors (NACD) and a board member for the NACD Texas TriCities Chapter.
 In the not-for-profit sector, she is a member of the National Board of Directors of the Alzheimer's Association, a board member of the Houston Grand Opera, and an honorary cofounder of the Kellogg Innovation Network of Northwestern University.